History of the constitution of the United Kingdom: Anglo-Saxon government (800-1066)

 By the tenth century, England was divided into shires and subdivided into hundreds.
-The hundred was the basic unit of government with its own hundred court.
-The hundred court met monthly to consider issues such as property disputes and breaches of the king's peace.
-All free men over the age of twelve were expected to attend, and it was these local men who gave judgment in disputes as there was no judge.
-The hundred was administered by a reeve, who enforced court decisions and collected royal revenue.
-The shire court met twice a year and was presided over by the "shire reeve" or sheriff.
+The hundred was the basic unit of government and overseen by a reeve.
+The shire was presided over by the "shire reeve" or sheriff.
 Sheriffs enforced royal justice, maintained the king's peace, collected royal revenue, and commanded the shire's military forces.

-There were two methods used to start court proceedings.
-In one, the alleged victim made an accusation (criminal appeal) that was formally denied by the accused.
-The second was through frankpledge—a system of self-policing in which every man belonged to a tithing and was sworn to report crimes on pain of amercement.
-As there were no judges or juries, cases were judged by the suitors (those required to attend the court), particularly the thegns.
-In disputes over land, courts could use charters and local knowledge as evidence.

-But in other cases, there often were no witnesses or evidence, only neighborhood suspicion.
-In these instances, the accused swore a holy oath to his innocence and could invite oath-helpers to swear similar oaths if he was considered untrustworthy.
-In the Christian society of Anglo-Saxon England, a false oath was a grave offense against God and could endanger one's immortal soul.
-If the accused swore his innocence and gathered the required number of oath-helpers, then he was acquitted.
-If he was not believed or was unable to gather oath-helpers, then divine judgment was appealed to by means of trial by ordeal (most commonly ordeal by hot water, cold water or hot iron).
-A trial by ordeal was overseen by the church.

-In addition to these local courts, private courts also existed.
+Besides shire courts and hundred courts, private courts also existed.
 In the Anglo-Saxon period, the king created private courts in two ways.
 First, the king could grant the church (either the bishop of a diocese or the abbot of a religious house) the right to administer a hundred.
-The hundred's reeve would then answer to the bishop or abbot and the hundred court would become an ecclesiastical court.
+The hundred's reeve would then answer to the bishop or abbot.
 The same cases would be tried as before, but the profits of justice would now go to the church.
 The second way was to grant by writ or charter special rights to a landowner termed sake and soke.
 This was the right to hold a court with jurisdiction over his own lands, including infangthief (the power to punish thieves).